stevennyman/webbt/README.md

 ## Current State

-Currently WIP, with work being done to improve the UI as well as the persistent device pairing system.
-As such a compiled release is not yet available.
+TL;DR - Should work out of the box with most Web Bluetooth apps.
 Currently Windows-only.

-TL;DR - Should work out of the box with most Web Bluetooth apps.

 Most of the functionality is already there, but there might be slight differences between the current implementation and the spec.